Hiwonder-docs/PuppyPi/source/docs/9_motion_control.md

 <img src="../_static/media/chapter_9/section_14/image15.png"  />

-(7) Input command **"rosrun puppy_control puppy_demo.py"** and press Enter to run the program.
+(7) Input command and press Enter to run the program.

 ```bash
 rosrun puppy_control puppy_demo.py
 ```

-(8) If want to close this game, we can press "Ctrl+C".
+(8) If want to close this game, we can press "**Ctrl+C**".
 If it fails to close the game, please try again.

 ### 4.14.3 Program Outcome